 Joint wear and tear is a part of every equine athlete’s life.
 As your horse ages, joints naturally become stiff and sore – a process that is accelerated with heavy exercise.

-Joint injections deliver medication directly to the affected joints.
+Intra-articular injections deliver medication directly to the affected joints.
 These injections are a reliable way to reduce pain and inflammation, supporting mobility and comfort in your horse.

 Injections may be used to administer corticosteroids, hyaluronic acid, anti-inflammatory compounds, or platelet rich plasma.
 These treatments are most commonly used in horses with osteoarthritis, but may also be used to treat infections and other joint diseases.